A rectifiability result for finite-perimeter sets in Carnot groups: Introduction

 In the current paper, we study the rectifiability problem in the setting of Carnot groups.
 A Carnot group $\G$ of step $s\in \N$ is a connected and simply connected Lie group whose Lie algebra $\g$ is stratified into $s$ layers, i.e., it is linearly decomposed as $\g=\g_1\oplus\dots\oplus\g_s$ with

 We refer the reader to \cite{FS, LeDonne} for an introduction to Carnot groups.
 Canonically, every Carnot group has a one-parameter family of dilations that we denote by $ \{\delta_t\,:\, t\geq 0\}$.
 We further fix a homogeneous distance $d$ on $\G$, which is unique up to biLipschitz equivalence.
 In this setting the notions of perimeter and constant-normal set can be naturally defined (see Definitions~\ref{def:finiteperimeter} and~\ref{def:constantnormal}).
 The original result of De Giorgi has been generalized by Franchi, Serapioni and Serra Cassano first in Heisenberg groups \cite{FSSCHeis} and then in all step-2 Carnot groups \cite{FSSC03}.
 The same result holds in the so-called type $\star$ Carnot groups, which are Carnot groups satisfying a suitable algebraic condition, see \cite{Marchi}, which generalizes the step-2 condition but may hold in arbitrary step.
+We also mention the recent \cite{LDM}, where the authors provide a class of Carnot groups that generalizes the type $\star$ class for which De Giorgi's rectifiability result holds.
 These are the only classes of Carnot groups in which the rectifiability problem has been solved in a satisfactory way, so far.

 In general, only few partial results are known.
 In arbitrary groups, the first delicate issue concerns the blow-up analysis of the reduced boundary of a set of finite perimeter.
 By \cite{FSSCHeis} every tangent set at a point of the reduced boundary is a set with constant horizontal normal, but this is not enough to prove that the tangent is a half-space, in general.
 Indeed, in the Engel group (the simplest Carnot group of step 3) there are examples of sets with constant horizontal normal that are not half-spaces; see \cite[Example 3.2]{FSSC03}.
 However, in the paper \cite{AKLD}, the authors prove that, among all the possible blow-ups of a set of constant horizontal normal in a Carnot group, there is always a half-space.